 There are a lot of disadvantages to owning a home, including:

 - Variable maintenance costs — You won’t always know what will break, and how much it’ll cost you.
 Water heaters are not cheap, but roofs are even less cheap.
 And, everything on a home wears out; Electrical wires fray, roofs sag, plumbing leaks.
+An emergency fund can help alleviate some of the financial stress.
+Just make sure you know of a good electrician, contractor, or plumber in Los Angeles that you can call.

 - It’s A Commitment — Some people aren’t ready for the commitment.
 It’s 30 (or more) years of mortgage payments.
 The other commitment is a geolocation one.
 You can’t easily move out of your community if insufferable neighbors move in.